 RADIO INTERVIEW 101 Why Radio Interviews?

-If you are a public speaker, or if you are a professional who has a strong viewpoint on a particular topic, then you no doubt have considered interviewing with your local newspaper, radio or TV outlet so that you can get your viewpoint out, and so you can generate some sales and/or sales leads for your business.
-And while all the different media would certainly be welcome, you may not have the time or the energy required to do them all; thus we'd like you to focus on just radio interviews.
-Here are the reasons you should consider pursuing radio only:
+Welcome to the new articles for the year 2013.
+If you are an inventor, author, speaker, filmmaker, consultant, personal coach, or if you just have a strong viewpoint on a particular topic, then you no doubt have considered trying to get interviewed by your local newspaper, radio or TV stations, or by websites, so that you can get your viewpoint out and so you can generate some sales and/or sales leads for your business.
+And while all the different media would certainly be welcome, you may not have the time or the energy required to do them all, or you might have found that some types of media are better suited to what you are doing than others are.
+We feel that radio interviews, on traditional AM or FM stations in the U.S. and Canada, are the single best place to put your time and energy.
+Thus we'd like you to focus on just radio interviews, and branch out from there based on results.
+Here are the reasons:

 INSTANT FEEDBACK: Only the broadcast media can give you instant phone calls (either to the studio, or to your own number) or instant traffic to your site.
+And by "instant", I mean "this second", and not the next hour or day.
 This makes tracking much easier since you can tell immediately what show/station is pulling best for you.
-With print, you may end up with several pieces circulating at once, so finding out which one is working (and which one is wasting your time) can be difficult.
+With print or websites, you may end up with several pieces circulating at once, so finding out which one is working (and which one is wasting your time) can be difficult.
+And since the results come in instantaneously, you can plan your day around it.

-CAN BE DONE ON THE RUN: Since you probably are a person heavily involved in other areas besides media, stopping everything you are doing so that you can go through a one or two hour TV or print interview can be difficult to say the least.
+CAN BE DONE ON THE RUN: Since you probably are a person heavily involved in other areas besides media, stopping everything you are doing so that you can go through a one or two hour TV or print interview can be difficult, to say the least.
+And putting on makeup for TV or print may not be your cup of tea.
 Radio is the only medium that allows you instant feedback WHILE you are on the run (although, a cell is not the best for interviews... land lines are best); no stopping by a TV station, and no meeting with a print reporter.

 SEVERAL CAN BE DONE IN A ROW: Since there are so many radio stations, you can make good use of your time by scheduling as many phone interviews in one day as possible.
 Since you are live-on-the-air, stations have a vested interest in not wasting your time or theirs; you'll be off talking to the next station before you know it.